Police Officer Salary in Georgia

 | 90th Percentile | $98,580 |

 The largest employment areas for police officers in Georgia include Atlanta, Augusta, Savannah, and Columbus.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Police Officer in Georgia